bulletmark/pinstall/README.md

 Creates a Python virtual environment.

-Runs `python -m venv` (optionally for the specified Python name or path or pyenv version) to create a venv; adds a .gitignore to it to be automatically ignored by git; upgrades the venv with the latest pip + setuptools + wheel; then installs all packages from requirements.txt if present.
+Runs `python -m venv` (optionally for the specified Python name, or path, or pyenv Python version) to create a venv; adds a .gitignore to it to be automatically ignored by git; upgrades the venv with the latest pip + setuptools + wheel; then installs all packages from requirements.txt if present.

 positional arguments:
   args                  optional arguments to python -m venv (add by starting